 Klack plays the same sound at the same volume no matter how you type.
 Haptyk reads your real typing force using the MacBook's hidden accelerometer and adjusts the sound to match.
-It is the only app that does this.
+No other Klack alternative Mac app does this.

 HEAD TO HEAD